deeplearning4j/deeplearning4j/stackeddenoisingautoencoder.md

 Here's how you set up a single-thread stacked denoising autoencoder:

-To create it, you simply instantiate an object of the [class](../doc/org/deeplearning4j/sda/StackedDenoisingAutoEncoder.html).
+To create it, you simply instantiate an object of the class [StackedDenoisingAutoEncoder](../doc/org/deeplearning4j/sda/StackedDenoisingAutoEncoder.html).

 		    double pretrain_lr = 0.001;
 			double corruption_level = 0.3;